chancehudson/heteromorphic/README.md

 Read some encrypted data in zk, decrypt, modify, and re-encrypt as output.
 Trustless mutation of encrypted state.

-## byte storage in an encryption stream
+## byte storage in an encryption space

 Consider a chacha stream of length `2**64` bytes = 17383583047 GB.
-Each byte is lazily committed in the transcript (set of mutations that occur in zk). e.g. **encrypted output proven to be encrypted with a certain key is a commitment to a region in a data stream for said key.** This can be used for version control of data with `O(1)` access to any historically known point.

-This is comparable to a merkle tree, without the complexity of a tree structure.
-Checksumming the stream is more difficult, though with zk proofs we can make maintain a hashchain version in the memory space (as a sort of kernel/driver).
+This represents a quantum storage space.
+Commiting two different values to the same location in the encryption space compromises the private key, breaking encryption.

+ZK programs can trustlessly operate on the bytes in the encryption space.

+A step system first comes to mind for storing indexed versions of a finite buffer of bytes.

+The encryption space is encoded like so:
+- final 4 bytes: buffer size
+- offset % buffer size: buffer at version

+**ZK proofs can be used to enforce and exploit structure in an encryption space**

+Buffers are committed at the specified index, forming a key-value map.
+Values are accessible in `O(1)` by seeking to a point in the encryption stream.

+An example application might use zk to mutate buffers at predetermined indices based on logic involving buffers at other indices.

+Storing and indexing data is trivial because it's a byte stream (though random access complicates this slightly).
+Contrast this to the complexity of maintaining/operating merkle trees.

+### concrete example: sequential write system
 We configure the stream:
 - `mem_len`: byte length of the memory available for reading and writing